faizan-az02/dsa_problems/README.md

 In this problem, a tree is an undirected graph that is connected and has no cycles.<br>
 You are given a graph that started as a tree with n nodes labeled from 1 to n, with one additional edge added.
 The added edge has two different vertices chosen from 1 to n, and was not an edge that already existed.
 The graph is represented as an array edges of length n where edges[i] = [ai, bi] indicates that there is an edge between nodes ai and bi in the graph.<br>
 Return an edge that can be removed so that the resulting graph is a tree of n nodes.
 If there are multiple answers, return the answer that occurs last in the input.

+Problem 8:<br>
+An array is considered special if the parity of every pair of adjacent elements is different.
+In other words, one element in each pair must be even, and the other must be odd.<br>
+You are given an array of integers nums.
+Return true if nums is a special array, otherwise, return false.